 The chain guard (scabbard) should be over the chain and the guide bar, which should point backwards.
 When carrying your saw, the bar should be behind you.
+When removing the scabbard be careful not to contact the chain.

 By vehicle: When transporting in a vehicle, keep chain and bar covered with the chain guard.
 Properly secure your saw to prevent turnover, fuel spillage and damage to the saw.